staftermath/pysuite/README.md

 drive = Drive(service=drive_auth.get_service()) # drive_auth is an DriveAuth class
 ```

-If you prefer different method to create gdrive client, you may switch `drive_auth.get_client()` with a gdrive service
+If you prefer different method to create gdrive client, you may switch `drive_auth.get_service()` with a gdrive service
 (See <a href=https://developers.google.com/drive/api/v3/quickstart/python>Google Drive API V3</a> for detail):
 ```python
 service = build('drive', 'v3', credentials=creds)